John Hagan (sailor): Personal life

 Hagan is married to Cathy Hagan.
 They have three children, Robert Hagan, Melissa Smith, and Melody Blanchard.
-Robert Hagan, the oldest, retired from the Marine Corps in 2014 as a Colonel with 25 years service, and is married to Linda Hagan, with two children.
+Robert Hagan, the oldest, retired from the Marine Corps in 2014 as a Colonel with 25 years service and is married to Linda Hagan, with two children.
 Melissa Smith is married to Deane Smith, who retired in June 2017 from a 30-year USCG career as a BMCM.
 She has three children.
-His youngest, Melody Blanchard is married to Lloyd Blanchard, a college professor at UCONN, with one child.
+His youngest, Melody Blanchard was married (now divorced) to Lloyd Blanchard, a college professor at UCONN, they had one child.
 John continues leading his Chiefs through his active riding and mentoring role in the Old Dogs Veteran's Motorcycle Association.